ronthings/deep_phix/README.md

 ```
 The paired end outputs are specified with ```-o``` and ```-p``` and written to the TRIM directory while forward and reverse input files are separate (not interleaved) and obtained from the FASTQ directory.

-## Notes on 2_subtract_spike.sh
+## Notes on Script 2 (2_subtract_spike.sh)
 The second script maps against the spike-in in four steps:
 1. map trimmed reads against spike-in and store mapped as BAM
 2. also selects unmapped reads and converts back to FASTQ (discarding singletons)
 3. map trimmed reads against "resected" spike-in and store mapped reads
-4. map unmapped reads from #2 against "resected" spike-in, select unmapped reads again and convert -> unmapped FASTQ
+4. map unmapped reads from step 2 against "resected" spike-in, select unmapped reads again and convert -> unmapped FASTQ

+The effect of these steps is to generate coverage graphs for the spike-in (outstanding) and to subtract all reads that plausibly map to the spike-in (as well as their paired reads) from samples.

 ## Notes on 3_map_reference.sh
-The third script maps the unmapped FASTQ against reference which includes bacterium and phiX174
+The third script maps the unmapped FASTQ against reference which includes bacterium and ΦX174
 1. it starts by identifying whether the sample was sequenced in _Salmonella_ or _Escherichia_ (using ref_decoder.csv)
 2. maps against reference, filters Q20 (should exclude multi-mappers?) and stores mapped reads as indexed BAM
-3. subsets output of 2 for phiX and indexes
+3. subsets output of step 2 for the ΦX174 reference and indexes
-4. maps also against reference with resected phiX
+4. maps also against reference with resected ΦX
-5. subsets output of 4 for phiX and indexes
+5. subsets output of step 4 for the ΦX174 reference and indexes

+BAM files generated here may be inspected.
+Coverage of bacterial chromosome, plasmid (if present) and phage can be examined using IGV.

 ## Notes on 4_call_snps.sh
 The fourth script calls SNPs (currently simple SNPs only) and uses a series of python scripts to consolidate them:
-1. uses FreeBayes in naive mode to process phiX-filtered BAM -> unfiltered VCF (e.g. A_phix_1.vcf)
+1. uses FreeBayes in naïve mode to process ΦX174-subsetted BAM -> unfiltered VCF (e.g. A_phix_1.vcf)
-2. the same with resected BAM -> unfiltered VCF (e.g. A_phix_2.vcf)
+2. FreeBayes is used again with the resected BAM -> unfiltered VCF (e.g. A_phix_2.vcf)
 3. renumber the resected VCF: calls 2_recount_resected.py on (e.g.) A_phix_2.vcf to create (e.g.) A_phix_2_reindexed.vcf
 4. merge two VCFs accounting for all variants and choosing greater coverage: calls 3_fuse_vcfs.py on (e.g.) A_phix_1.vcf and A_phix_2_reindexed.vcf to create (e.g.) A_phix_merged.vcf
-5. apply bias filters using vcffilter
-6. apply vcf_parser.py script to tabulate by genome position giving details of protein changes.
+5. apply vcf_parser.py script to (e.g.) A_phix_merged.vcf to tabulate by genome position with details of protein changes (to give, e.g., A_phix_unfiltered_table.tsv)
+6. apply bias filters using vcffilter to (e.g.) A_phix_merged.vcf
+7. apply vcf_parser.py script to output of step 6 also (to give, e.g., A_phix_filtered_table.tsv)

-### Further Notes
+### To Do / Notes
-Idiot check on step 3 above - check that identified sites are identical (may be some uniques at edge of genome - handled in step 4).
+* I carried out an idiot check on step 3 to see that positions in the 1 and 2 VCF are the same, not shifted (may be some uniques at edge of genome - handled in step 4).
+More checking may be advisable.
+* I am a little uncertain of the validity of the filters applied in step 6.
+Are they too strict?
+See below.

-Let's explore the freebayes command line options:
+### Dissection of freebayes command line
 The following is used to refer to the reference genome (either regular or resected):
 ```
 --fasta-reference